 Elderberry can be purchased in many forms at your local health store or online.

 - Jelly and jams

 Elderberry tea is another great option.
-You can either buy teabags or you can purchase dried berries or flowers and make a tea by combining one tablespoon of berries or flowers with eight ounces of water.
+You can either buy teabags or you can purchase dried berries or flowers and make a tea by combining 1 tablespoon of berries or flowers with 8 ounces of water.

 Not a fan of hot teas?
 Then you can try elderberry juice, which is sweet, tart and refreshing.
 Just watch out that you don’t purchase one that has too much added sugar.

 Historically, elderberry is known as a cure-all and has been called “the medicine chest of country people.”